Children with Cancer (under 8 years old)

 For patients

 Treatment for children with cancer has improved greatly over the last decades.
 Thus, it is important to find out how these effective treatments affect the children’s physical and mental well-being too.
 A good way to find this out is to use questionnaires.
 Although several questionnaires have been specifically developed for children with cancer, some researchers are unsure if they include all important aspects.
-Thus, we have looked at existing questionnaires and studies to find out if they include all aspects that have found to be important to children with cancer.
-Additionally, we talk with children with cancer, their parents and their doctors to find out if there is anything we might not have covered so far.
+For this study, we will look at existing questionnaires and studies to find out if they include all aspects that have found to be important to children with cancer.
+Additionally, we will talk with children with cancer, their parents and their doctors to find out if there is anything we might not have covered so far.

 Go to Top